rlabrecque/Steamworks.NET-ChatClient/README.md

 This sample is available in the public domain (where acceptable.)
 Please view [LICENSE.txt](LICENSE.txt) for more details.

-This project was built with Unity 5.5.1.
-As such it is only expected to build and run without issue on that version or later.
+This project is usually built using the latest version of Unity.
+As such it is only expected to build and run out of the box on the version specified in [ProjectVersion.txt](ProjectSettings/ProjectVersion.txt) or newer.